 The Arts are central to our mission of training, bringing together, promoting, and preparing future generations of Latin Americanist and Caribbeanist Scholars.
 The rich culture of the Americas is a great vehicle to share the histories, experiences, and realizations of the people of the Americas and the Caribbean.

-CLACS develops Film Series, Art Exhibits, Artistic Residences, and Special Programing covering a wide range of forms and topics from the region.
+CLACS develops Film Series, Art Exhibits, Artistic Residences, and Special Programming covering a wide range of forms and topics from the region.

 The NC Latin American Film Festival celebrates the power and artistry of Latin America's film and audiovisual production.
 Its mission is to provide a space in North Carolina for Latin American images, sounds, and stories to reach a wider audience.